apidaze/localtunnel_ngrok_example/README.md

 Running the Server
 ------------------

-Type node server in console.
+Type "node server.js" in a terminal.

 Viewing the examples
 --------------------

 - In your WebRTC enabled browser, visit your server address including the port.
 By default port 8080 is used.
-- http://localhost:8333 or http://youlocalip:8333, and invite mates to join
+- http://localhost:8333 or http://youlocalip:8333, and invite mates to join.